Shrestha8050/Notes/Mern/dataTypes.md

 ## Primitive data

-- String
+1. String
    -Represents a sequense of characters
    -Single quote or double quote represents a character or string -Example : var name = Mark' var address = "somewhere in the earth" var character = 'a' || "b"

-  -Number
+- 2 Number
   -Represents a number
   -Example :
   var number = 2